takado8/TetrisAI/README.md

 ## AI algorithm:

-In each turn, for current tetrimino and the following one, every possible move is simulated and the game field is evaluated using four heuristics:
+In each turn, for current piece and the following one, every possible move is simulated and the game field is evaluated using four heuristics:
 1. ColumnsSummedHeight - summed height of the columns.
 2. NumberOfCompleteLines - number of completed lines.
 3. NumberOfHoles - number of 'holes' - empty, inaccessible spaces.